Amir Khan vs Kell Brook: Where will Saturday’s grudge match be won and lost?

 Speed

-Unquestionably Khan.
+Unquestionably Khan is quicker.
 Brook is not cumbersome by any measure but his opponent’s rapid hand speed and footwork, his ability to get in and out of danger and crucially get off the first punch – the jab could be crucial for Khan – is well noted.
-Khan, a former unified light-welterweight champion, may not be as quick as he once was and there were signs he was slowing down against Terence Crawford in 2019 but he is still likely to be the faster of the two.
+Khan, a former unified light welterweight champion, may not be as quick as he once was and there were signs he was slowing down against Terence Crawford in 2019 but he is still likely to be the faster of the two.

 Power